Non-archimedean Infinite Hecke Algebra: Introduction

 The goal of this paper is to initiate the study of the infinite Hecke algebra $\cH_{\infty}$ over non-archimedean fields $\bF$.
 Because the entire representation theory of $\cH_{\infty}$ seems to be intricate, we opt to instead study a class of representations which we call almost-symmetric.
 These are continuous actions of $\cH_{\infty}$ on non-archimedean Banach spaces which admit an extended nontrivial continuous action by idempotent elements $\epsilon_{k}$.
 Note that over non-archimedean fields infinite dimensional Banach spaces are not reflexive and so we are forced to consider actions on Banach spaces as opposed to the usual situation over $\mathbb{C}$ where one considers actions on Hilbert spaces.
 For every partition $\lambda$, we build an almost-symmetric representation $\hat{S}_{\lambda}$ as a norm completion of the direct limit of Hecke-Specht modules $S_{(n-|\lambda|,\lambda)}$ as $n \rightarrow \infty.$ Using a combination of combinatorial and analytic methods, in Proposition \ref{prop inf specht are irred} we show that the representations $\hat{S}_{\lambda}$ are irreducible.
-In fact, in Theorem \ref{thm classification of irreps}, we are able to show that these are in fact all of the irreducible almost-symmetric representations of $\cH_{\infty}.$ The combinatorics involved in these computations are mostly standard but they are highly related to the notions of representation stability of Church--Ellenberg--Farb \cite{CEF15} and results of Murnaghan \cite{M_1938}.
-Analytically, however, due to a lack of some of the standard tools of functional analysis in the non-archimedean setting we need to use some arguments which may be non-standard to a combinatorialist and more combinatorial than an analyst might expect.
-Notably, we rely on the concept of almost-symmetric representations to avoid having to invoke a hypothetical version of the von Neumann double commutant theorem.
+Our main result, Theorem \ref{thm classification of irreps}, is as follows: